How do I register with the surgery?

 On rare occasions subject to traffic delays following home visits, or calls from emergency services including the coroner, our clinicians may be delayed, otherwise they should start their surgeries on time.

-Please follow our online triage for sick/fit notes.
+We ask that you complete a request for a sick note using our SystmConnect service where possible (link below), alternatively please contact our reception team via telephone.
 Please note that you can provide your employer with a Self-Certification for your first week of absence.

 Please make an appointment with one of our Health Care Assistants who provide smoking cessation advice.